annibal/chimerox/README.md

 -----

-Thanks Claude, Manus, and my past self
+Thanks to Claude, Manus, and my past self